 top of page

-But in a world of fast furniture and fleeting trends, even these solid beauties can end up abandoned or forgotten.
+Some furniture pieces are built with heart.
+They have weight and are made from real wood that stands the test of time.
+Unfortunately, in a world of fast furniture and fleeting trends, even these solid beauties can end up abandoned or forgotten.

 As a furniture artist, I see potential where others see trash.